 Instead of trying to show the objective truth, people are using it to boost their agenda.
 The news has become more about presenting more dramatic and emotional pictures rather than presenting stories.
 Buzz is prioritized over info.
 Moreover, the internet and other contemporary sources have facilitated this downward trend in photojournalism.

 Nonetheless, Photojournalism is alive in the hearts of many.
 It might not have similar positioning in mass media like some decades ago, but those who genuinely treasure it are still high in number.
 The purpose also has shifted slightly, but it’s still there!

 Sources of Photojournalism

 This is the best place to start for those who are interested in discovering Photojournalism.
-It has the collection of best photo series currently happening.
-Even though they are commercializing it a bit, we enjoy its photographs a lot
+It has a collection of the best photo series currently happening.
+Even though they are commercializing it a bit, we enjoy its photographs a lot.

 This is placed second on the top collection of photojournalism.
-Here you can witness works of both current and past photojournalist and gain an exciting insight
+Here you can witness works of both current and past photojournalists and gain an exciting insight.

 This is the most overlooked source in photojournalism because people take it as a source of other genres.
 But you can find plenty of social documentaries and photos on various other topics displayed here.